Q: What are the eligibility requirements to apply for an internship?

 Q: How many days/hours can I intern per week?

-Due to the recent changes in the Affordable Care Act, interns are to work no more than 29 hours per week.
+Interns may work up to 40 hours per week, but no more.
 You and your supervisor will determine the days and number of hours that are best for you and the office.
 Keep in mind that if you are interning for academic credit, most programs require you to intern a minimum number of hours per week.

 Q: Can I request to work in a specific area at the GDA?